 Long-term incentive plan 2018–2020

-Valmet announced by stock exchange release on December 11, 2017 that the Board of Directors of Valmet Oyj decided on a new long-term share-based incentive plan for Valmet's key employees.
-The plan includes three discretionary periods, which are the calendar years 2018, 2019 and 2020.
+In December 2017, the Board of Directors of Valmet Oyj approved a long-term share-based incentive plan for Valmet's key employees.
+The plan includes three performance periods, which are the calendar years 2018, 2019 and 2020.
 Valmet's Board of Directors shall decide on the performance criteria and targets in the beginning of each discretionary period.
-The plan is directed to a total of approximately 120 participants, of which 80 are key employees in management positions (including Executive Team members), and 40 are management talents, which is a new target group in Valmet's share based incentive plan.
+The plan is directed to a total of approximately 120 participants, Valmet’s Interim Review, January–March 2019 of which 80 are key employees in management positions (including Executive Team members), and 40 are management talents.

 More information about share-based incentive plans can be found in Valmet’s Remuneration Statement.